ned14/outcome/doc/md/02-tutorialA.md

 [TOC]

 Outcome provides a number of utility classes useful for ultra lightweight and constant time error handling in C++ 14 and later.
-One of these is \ref expected_qoi "a highly conforming expected<T, E> implementation" which is currently before the ISO C++ standards Library Evolution Working Group for standardisation. `expected<T, E>` is a very flexible and generic utility class allowing perhaps too much unwise customisation in the hands
+One of these is \ref outcome_expected_reference "a highly conforming expected<T, E> implementation" which is currently before the ISO C++ standards Library Evolution Working Group for standardisation. `expected<T, E>` is a very flexible and generic utility class allowing perhaps too much unwise customisation in the hands